Askarafshar/cs400-X-Team-122/proposal.md

 - Our program will take an input of letter grades of certain courses available at the University of Wisconsin Madison.
 The program will then take those inputs and rearrange them into a more comprehensible way in order to make the data more visually understandable.

+- Personal note (Jaskirat Singh): When Aska brought up the idea of a GPA calculator, Paul thought about various grade calculators similar to Rogerhub.com that calculate final scores.
+However, if we want to utilize the full power of data structures, I thought of a very big project done at UIUC, my previous university, by my previous data structures professor.
+He reformatted public information to show which professors tend to have lower or higher distributions.
+The university, the students, and the staff all use the information every year as it is easy to read and comprehensive.
+He mentioned that he used graphs to create this, and I believe we can use our new knowledge of data structures to make something as useful for Madison.

 ## Questions to answer for Exercise #2